tinyrobots/academic-website/content/home/sci_comm_carousel.md

 # Slide interval.
 # Use `false` to disable animation or enter a time in ms, e.g. `5000` (5s).
-interval = 5000
+interval = 3000

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Science Communication" content = "I love talking about science both on and off stage." align = "center"  # Choose `center`, `left`, or `right`.
+  title = "Science Communication" content = "                                                                          I love talking about science both on and off stage.                                                                          " align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).